black-adm/black-adm/README.md

 ### Hello, my name is Matheus Roberto.
-I am a software development student, focusing on the C# and all its ecosystem.  �   💜  🇧🇷
+I am a software development student, focusing on the Javascript and all its ecosystem.  � 💛  🇧🇷
 ▪️ I started my journey in the world of technology almost a year ago, and every day I try to improve my skills and become the best of myself.👣